nalabelle/miniflux-sidekick/README.md

 ## Features

 - Supports a subset of so called UseNet killfiles rules
-- Supports remote killfile (Share one killfile with other people, similar to ad-blocking lists)
 - Supports local killfiles on disk

 ## Supported Rules